opentoonz/opentoonz_docs/source/applying_special_fx.rst

 Creates in the selected column a light spot whose size and color can be set respectively with the Width and Height values, and the Reg, Green, Blue and Alpha values.
 The Softness sets the light diffusion in the area outside the spot.

-.. note:: The width and height can be also set by using a box gadget with handles in the work area (see  :ref:`Using FX Gadgets <using_fx_gadgets>`  ).
+.. note:: The width and height can be also set by using a box gadget with handles in the viewer (see  :ref:`Using FX Gadgets <using_fx_gadgets>`  ).

 .. _raylit: